louiz/biboumi/CONTRIBUTING.rst

 Before doing anything, you can come on the `XMPP chatroom`_ to discuss your changes, issues or ideas.

 Bug reports, feature requests
 -----------------------------

 To open a bug report, or a feature request, please do so on `our gitlab’s bug tracker`_.

+If the bug you’re reporting is about a bad behaviour of biboumi when some XMPP or IRC events occur, please try to reproduce the issue with a biboumi running in log_level=0, and include the relevant logs in your bug report.

 If the issue you’re reporting may have security implications, please select the “confidential” flag in your bug report.